Evizzo/Ai-Experiments-Playground/FineTuningSft/README.md

 It handles uploading the training data, creating the fine-tuning job, and monitoring its progress until completion.
 It also calculates how much fine-tuning will cost you, and validates fine-tuning data.

+Goal is to make an AI act as he knows he is just an AI, inspired by show Mr. Robot.

 ## How It Works

 The script performs the following steps in sequence: